 Who Is Alarm Grid Most Ideal For?

-Alarm Grid capitalizes on the DIY movement.
-That said, it appeals most to DIYers.
+Alarm Grid capitalizes on the DIY movement, and because of that, it appeals most to DIYers.

 Alarm Grid doesn't send sales reps to people's homes.
-It expects you to do your own research and know exactly what kind of security system you need before making a purchase.
-It simply lists all available security systems and devices on its website and it's up to you to choose which one is best for your home.
+They expect you to do your own research and know exactly what kind of security system you need before making a purchase.
+They have simply listed all available security systems and devices on their website and it's up to you to choose which one is best for your home.
 Alarm Grid does offer some help in choosing a security system through a free over-the-phone consultation.
 Simply give them a list of the features you're looking for and Alarm Grid will recommend security systems for you.

 Alarm Grid also expects you to install your security system yourself.
-It doesn't offer professional installation, but it does offer self-help videos and product manuals online.
+They don't offer professional installation, but they do offer self-help videos and product manuals online.
 As for monitoring, you decide which monitoring service is best for you.
 In fact, although Alarm Grid offers monitoring services, buying a security system doesn't compel you to avail a monitoring plan.
 You can use the system as a local alarm or even hire another company for monitoring.

 Alarm Grid Monitoring Plans Overview

-If you decide to stay with Alarm Grid for monitoring, I have some good news for you.
+If you decide to stay with Alarm Grid for monitoring, we have some good news for you.

 Professional & Self-Monitoring Options